1. Home

 What is the student experience?

 Students will log in to their Brightspace course using their normal browser.
 Once they click to open the quiz, it will automatically launch the LockDown Browser on the quiz page.
-They will be prompted to download it the first time.
+The first time they use it, they will be prompted to download it.
 They may later be prompted to get the most up-to-date version before they can start the test.
-This is one of the reasons why it’s imperative to give practice tests to be sure they’re all set for the actual test day.
+This is one of the reasons why it’s imperative to do the following:

 To do a test run before the actual exam, create a non-credit quiz with just one easy question.
 This will ensure that students have downloaded LockDown Browser and successfully used it before the actual exam.